japila-books/spark-sql-internals/docs/aggregations/index.md

-# Aggregation Queries
+# Aggregate Queries

-**Aggregation Queries** (_Aggregations_) are structured queries with [Aggregate](../logical-operators/Aggregate.md) logical operator.
+**Aggregate Queries** (_Aggregates_) are structured queries with [Aggregate](../logical-operators/Aggregate.md) logical operator.

-Aggregation queries calculate single value for a set of rows.
+Aggregate Queries calculate single value for a set of rows.

-Aggregation queries can be broken down to the following sections:
+Aggregate Queries can be broken down to the following sections:

 1. **Grouping** (using `GROUP BY` clause in SQL or [Dataset.groupBy](#groupBy) operator) that arranges rows into groups (possibly guarded by [HAVING](#having) SQL clause)
 1. **Aggregation** (using [Aggregate Functions](../functions/aggregate-functions.md)) to apply to a set of rows and calculate single values per groups